gcgrossi/imwizard/tutorials/open-cv-square-selector.md

-# imwizard
-Python utilities for image processing with OpenCV.
+# Build a Simple Bounding Box Annotator with OpenCV and Python

 #### _Introduction_
+It happens many times I have to select regions in an image while dealing with Computer vision tasks of different nature.
+I need to detect the color of only a particular zone